SalesLoft/tcr/README.md

 TCR is a *very* lightweight version of [VCR](https://github.com/vcr/vcr) for TCP sockets.

-Currently used for recording 'net/smtp' interactions so only a few of the TCPSocket methods are recorded out.
+Currently used for recording 'net/smtp', 'net/imap' and 'net/ldap' interactions so only a few of the TCPSocket methods are recorded out.

 ## Installation